 Social Media Examples From CHCs

 Preservation is a grassroots effort.
 Sharing preservation opportunities, projects, or information about endangered properties on social media is an effective way to get the message out quickly.
-Here are a few examples.
+Examples below.

-Baylor CHC helped to save the Lake Creek Bridge by working with the Texas Department of Transportation (TxDOT) during a review of existing bridge conditions.
-The CHC used the Baylor County Museum’s Facebook page to share updates on the review process and direct the public to a website dedicated to the preservation of the Lake Creek Bridge.
+Baylor CHC helped save the Lake Creek Bridge by working with the Texas Department of Transportation (TxDOT) during a review of existing bridge conditions.
+CHC used the Baylor County Museum’s Facebook page to share review process updates and a website dedicated to bridge preservation efforts.
 The campaign was successful and TxDOT agreed to restore and move the bridge to a public park in the City of Seymour.